Liberativus/C-C-code/README.md

-# C-C-code
+# C-code
-C code that I have completed
+C code that I have completed from C, How to program Second edition